-Ministerial Order 127/03, of 25 November 2003 ("Ministerial Order 127/03"), on the legal regime for the contracting of goods and services by oil & gas companies, establishing a protection scheme for Angolan companies in respect of the provision of services and supply of goods to such entities;

-- Law 10/04, of 12 November 2004 ("Petroleum Activities Law"), as amended by Law 5/19, of 18 April, which imposes on the Angolan Government the obligation to implement the appropriate measures to ensure, promote and encourage the engagement of companies held by Angolan citizens in petroleum-related activities; - Decree-law 17/09, of 26 June 2009 ("Decree-law 17/09"), on the rules and procedures for the recruitment and training of personnel for the execution of petroleum operations, as regulated by Executive Decrees 45/10 and 46/10, of 10 May 2010, ("Executive Decree 45/10" and "Executive Decree 46/10"); and, - Presidential Decree 86/18, of 2 April 2018 updated the rules and procedures of public tenders in the oil sector, revoking the previous Presidential Decree 48/06.
+- Presidential Decree nr.
+271/20 of 20 October 2020 which establishes the Legal Regime of the Local Content of the Oil Sector, on the legal regime for the contracting of goods and services by oil & gas companies, establishing a protection scheme for Angolan companies in respect of the provision of services and supply of goods to such entities; - Law 10/04, of 12 November 2004 ("Petroleum Activities Law"), as amended by Law 5/19, of 18 April, which imposes on the Angolan Government the obligation to implement the appropriate measures to ensure, promote and encourage the engagement of companies held by Angolan citizens in petroleum-related activities; - Decree-law 17/09, of 26 June 2009 ("Decree-law 17/09"), on the rules and procedures for the recruitment and training of personnel for the execution of petroleum operations, as regulated by Executive Decrees 45/10 and 46/10, of 10 May 2010, ("Executive Decree 45/10" and "Executive Decree 46/10"); and, - Presidential Decree 86/18, of 2 April 2018 updated the rules and procedures of public tenders in the oil sector, revoking the previous Presidential Decree 48/06.